alterNERDtive/VoiceAttack-profiles/docs/StreamAttack.md

   call.
 See [below](#Configuration-Variables).
 * Make sure all EDDI events that StreamAttack needs are correctly handled.
 For all events used in StreamAttack that you already have handlers for in your profile, you’ll have to include a call to `StreamAttack.<event name>`.
+E.g.
-E.g. for “EDDI Jumped”, call `SpanshAttack.EDDI Jumped` by name from your `((EDDI Jumped))` command.
+  for “EDDI Jumped”, call `StreamAttack.EDDI Jumped` by name from your `((EDDI Jumped))` command.

 ## Commands ##